-Medical points can be awarded to you or a member of your household who is to be housed with you.
+Medical points can be awarded to you or a member of your household who is to be housed with you by completing a medical needs form.
+A form to apply for medical points can be obtained from us, or you can apply online.

 These may be awarded only where your current housing situation is causing or aggravating ill-health (mental or physical) and where it could be improved by a move to other accommodation.
+Where your medical need is temporary or a change of property will not improve your situation, it is likely that zero points will be awarded.